Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Find your best options in less than 2 minutes

-If your home was built before 1950, there's a real chance it still contains knob and tube wiring — and that can create a serious problem when it's time to buy or renew homeowners insurance.
-Most major carriers view K&T wiring as too great a fire and liability risk to cover under a standard policy, leaving homeowners scrambling for alternatives.
+If your home was built before 1950, there's a real chance it still contains knob and tube wiring, and that can create a serious problem when it's time to buy or renew homeowners insurance.
+Heading into 2026, most major carriers view K&T wiring as too great a fire and liability risk to cover under a standard policy, and in some states like California and Florida it has become effectively uninsurable in the private market.

 Key Pinch Points

-• Most insurers deny or surcharge homes with knob and tube wiring
+• Most 2026 insurers deny or heavily surcharge homes with knob and tube wiring

-• FAIR Plans and E&S carriers are options if denied coverage
+• FAIR Plans and E&S insurers are fallbacks if denied standard coverage

-• Always disclose K&T wiring — non-disclosure can void your policy
+• Never hide K&T wiring; non-disclosure can void your entire policy

 Compare Home Insurance Plans in Ohio